 Old-school parlors, innovative gelato shops, and even vegan options dot our map of essential ice cream shops.
 It’s a list to consult year-round, whether you’re looking for guava-cheese ice cream in Harlem or masala chai-flavored scoops in Cobble Hill.

-It’s the city that never sleeps.
-New York’s coffee scene is packed with reliable neighborhood shops for working “from home” and third-wave options for those in search of a perfect pour.
+It’s the city that never sleeps, and New York’s coffee scene is packed with reliable neighborhood shops for working “from home” and third-wave options for those in search of a perfect pour.

 A new job.
 An anniversary.
 A birthday.
-For a blowout meal, splurge on a big event at restaurants ranging from the elegant French seafood temple Le Bernardin to Claud, an East Village wine bar that Eater named one of the city’s best new restaurants last year.
+For a blowout meal, splurge on dinner at the elegant French fine dining restaurant Le Bernardin or at Claud, an East Village wine bar that Eater named one of the city’s best new restaurants last year.

-More restaurant owners are turning their attention to vegan and vegetarian dining, whether or not they follow those diets themselves.
-The array of meat- and dairy-free restaurants in the city now includes late-night smash burger spots and top-notch dim sum parlors.
+More restaurant owners are turning their attention to vegan and vegetarian dining, whether or not they eat meat themselves.
+The range of meat- and dairy-free restaurants in the city now includes late-night smash burger spots and top-notch dim sum parlors.

 Neighborhoods to know